-In 2020 the GCV celebrated its 100th year.
+In 2020 the GCV celebrated its centennial anniversary.
 To commemorate this milestone, the GCV selected sites around Virginia for a service day with Barlett Tree Experts.
 In April, Brandon Frazier and his team from Barlett’s Northern Neck office spent a day at Christ Church, pruning the large oaks in the churchyard and other trees that needed attention.
 GCV Restoration Committee liaison Dianne Spence and Foundation for Historic Christ (FHCC) Horticulture Committee chair Mary Hoerneman worked closely with Brandon.
 The FHCC Board of Directors passed a resolution that recognized the GCV’s anniversary and its numerous contributions to the grounds at Historic Christ Church since 1965.
 The GCV’s Centennial project included work at Wilton, Kenmore, and other sites as well as an exhibition at the Virginia Museum of History & Culture, which houses the GCV’s Restoration Committee papers and photographs.

 Read the FHCC Board of Directors Resolution on the Garden Club of Virginia